patrixr/strapi-middleware-cache/README.md

 ## Per-Model Configuration

-Each route can be configured with it's own unique `maxAge` or to enable caching based on headers.
+Each route can hold its own configuration object for more granular control.
 This can be done simply by replacing the model strings in the list by object.

+On which you can set:
+- Its own custom `maxAge`
+- Headers to include in the cache-key (e.g the body may differ depending on the language requested)

 e.g